Bovine Tuberculosis Information for Hunters

 - Bovine TB has not become established in our elk herd.

 - There is no evidence that Bovine TB has become established in any wildlife species other than deer.

 - Fewer cattle herds are becoming infected with the disease.

 Conclusion: “Stay the Course”: Because, if we roll back our management of TB, we can expect to see a decline in these positive effects.

-The DNR is urging hunters to submit their deer's head for TB testing if it was harvested in the following twelve counties: Alcona, Alpena, Cheboygan, Crawford, Emmet, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle and Roscommon.
-Hunters are asked to submit deer carcasses with chest lesions suspicious for TB from anywhere in the state.
-The list of deer check stations is available on the DNR website at www.michigan.gov/deer.
-Get your lab results on-line at this site: www.michigan.gov/hunttestresults.
+This fall, 2015, the DNR is urging hunters to submit heads from harvested deer in the following counties: Alcona, Alpena, Arenac, Bay, Cheboygan, Crawford, Gratiot, Huron, Iosco, Midland, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle, Roscommon, and Saginaw.
+Deer carcasses with chest lesions suspicious for TB should be submitted from anywhere in the state.
+The list of deer check stations is available at www.michigan.gov/deer If you see a deer with this type of infection, please contact the DNR so the carcass and viscera, in addition to the head, can be examined.
+Hunters may check their deer or elk TB lab results at www.michigan.gov/dnrlab

 Tuberculosis-infected deer may have multiple pea-sized tan or yellow lumps on the inside of the ribcage (above)...